EDUC5411 Enhancing Teaching through Understanding Contemporary Education

 - Students are able to understand how contemporary education, including education in Australia, can be described, analysed and critiqued from a variety of disciplinary perspectives.

-- Typically this unit is assessed in the following ways: (1) presentation and (2) essay.
+- Indicative assessments in this unit are as follows: (1) presentation and (2) essay.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.